roguedarkjedi/dogcam-ai/README.md

 # dogcam-ai
-The basic AI based camera controller for the overall dogcam project.
-This runs and detects the dog and attempts to keep him in focus.
+The basic AI based camera controller for the overall dogcam project which aims to detects the animal and keep them in focus.

-This is separate from the dogcam project due to the nature of how much processing power/resources this project will use because of computer vision and detection.
+This is separate from the base project due to the nature of how much processing power/resources this program requires due to the usage of computer vision, video processing and object detection.

 The end goal is to keep this running on a raspberry pi with relatively good detection rates.
 Currently, this detects [all of these objects](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_label_map.pbtxt), but can filter out results to a given ID.